andrel/vipps-psp-recurring-api/vipps-psp-api.md

 *Subscription* based payments are created as a consent to an agreement that allows the PSP to withdraw money on unknown intervals.
 This implies that the user won't have to accept the payment on each occasion, only the first one when consenting to the agreement.
 An example of this could be a subscription to a music streaming service.

-Oneclick payments are created as agreements where the user will be prompted on each payment.
-An example of a oneclick payment might be a ticketing service where the user will get prompted to by a new ticket when the old one expires.
+*Oneclick* payments are created as agreements where the user will be prompted on each payment.
+An example of a oneclick payment might be a ticketing service where the user will get prompted to buy a new ticket when the old one expires.
 Instead of switching to the app to accept the payment, the user already has a oneclick recurring agreement with Vipps as the payment source, and the ticketing app won´t need to involve the Vipps app at all.

 ## Initialize a recurring payment